Mission and Goals

 Trevecca Nazarene University is a Christian community providing education for leadership and service.

 As the official university for the Church of the Nazarene in the southeastern United States, Trevecca is guided by the Articles of Faith and the Covenant of Christian Conduct of the denomination.
 It emphasizes the authority of the Bible, time-honored tradition, reasoned thought, and authentic experience of Christian holiness as interpreted by the Wesleyan doctrine and worldview.
-The university welcomes students of any religious affiliation who subscribe to its ideals and standards.
+The university welcomes any students who subscribe to these ideals and standards.

 Trevecca intends that its graduates be socially-conscious, globally-aware, and actively-engaged individuals who are developing holistically in the cognitive, emotional, physical, social, and spiritual areas of being.
-The desire is that each student will develop a personal relationship with Jesus Christ.
+The desire is that each student will develop as life-long followers of Jesus Christ.
 They are to be persons of strong Christian character able to make ethical decisions based on biblical principles and reflective thought.
 Their characteristics should include competence, responsibility, compassion, and the ability to integrate Christian faith and learning in practice.

 To achieve its purpose, Trevecca employs faculty, administrators, and staff who model the ideals of the university and, as mentors, seek to foster a supportive and challenging environment in which every student can realize his or her full potential in Christ.
 Therefore, Trevecca seeks to employ Christians who are competent, professionally qualified, and fully committed to the university’s mission and purpose.